JohnAlbin/zen-style-guide/css/README.txt

   elements and standardize the styling across browsers.
 If you prefer a specific HTML reset method, feel free to add it.

+- layouts/responsive-sidebars.css:
+  Zen's default layout is based on the Zen Grids layout method.
+You can learn more about Zen Grids at http://zengrids.com

+  The responsive-sidebars.css file is used by default, but these files are designed to be easily replaced.
+If you are more familiar with a different CSS layout method, such as GridSetApp, 960.gs, etc., you can replace the default layout with your choice of layout CSS file.

 - layouts/fixed-width.css:
-  Zen's default layout is based on the Zen Columns layout method.
-The fixed-width.css file is used by default, but these files are designed to be easily replaced.
-If you are more familiar with a different CSS layout method, such as Blueprint or 960.gs, you can replace the default layout with your choice of layout CSS file.
+  This layout is based on the Zen Grids layout method, but uses a fixed pixel width.

 - page-backgrounds.css:
   Layered backgrounds across scattered divs can be easier to manage if they are